There have been times when after creating a list in Python I’ve wanted to sort a list and then have the list reversed from ascending to descending.

-The simplest way to reverse the order of a list in Python use the
+The simplest way to reverse the order of a list in Python is to use the

-reverse() method in Python, however, be mindful when using this method it mutates the list and changes it permanently, as follows:
+reverse() list method in Python, however, be mindful when using this method it mutates the list and changes the original list.

 >> a = ['Apricot', 'Blueberry', 'Cherry', 'Date'] >> b = a[::-1] >> print(a) ['Apricot', 'Blueberry', 'Cherry', 'Date'] >> print(b) ['Date', 'Cherry', 'Blueberry', 'Apricot']

 The way the slice operator works is as follows:

 - The first item represents which item to start at.
 If nothing is there, it uses the start.

 - The second item represents which item to end at – exclusively.
 In other words it doesn’t include this item.